-Code Enforcement's goals are: To improve and maintain quality of life for neighborhoods throughout the Town.
+Code Enforcement's goals are: To improve and maintain the quality of life for neighborhoods throughout the Town.
 Upgrade and preserve the housing stock.
 Support positive attitudes of residents, homeowners, investors, lenders, appraisers, and realtors towards the neighborhood.
 Achieve voluntary compliance with code provisions.
 If you have any questions please contact us as voluntary compliance and education are our first priorities.
 Community Enhancement Letter

 Common code violations are: